Sskutushev/AIRBRO/docs/08_Testing.md

     - Viewing product list and adding to cart.
     - Payment process.
     - Navigating the dashboard.
+    - Complete user flows from landing to payment completion.

 - **Status:**
   - E2E tests are **enabled** in the CI/CD pipeline (`ci.yml`) and run automatically.
 They should also be run locally before making significant changes to core functionality.